-The FMLA establishes a right for an eligible employee to take a medical leave of up to 12 weeks during a 12-month period if the employee cannot work owing to a serious health condition, including temporary disability caused by pregnancy, childbirth or a related condition.
+The FMLA establishes a right for an eligible employee to take medical leave for up to 12 weeks during a 12-month period if the employee cannot work owing to a serious health condition, including a temporary disability caused by pregnancy, childbirth or a related condition.
 Other qualifying reasons for leave under the FMLA are:

-- child-bonding leave, for the employee to bond with a child under the age of 18 within one year of the child's birth, adoption or foster-care placement with the employee; - family care leave, for the employee to care for a parent, spouse or child who has a serious health condition and who needs or could benefit from the employee's care;
+• child-bonding leave, for the employee to bond with a child under the age of 18 within one year of the child's birth, adoption or foster care placement with the employee;

-- exigency leave, for the employee to tend to any qualifying exigency arising from a family member's (eg, a spouse, son, daughter or parent) active-duty military service or call to active duty; and - military caregiver leave of up to 26 weeks in a single 12-month period, for the employee to care for a family member (eg, spouse, son, daughter, parent or next of kin) who is an injured serviceman or servicewoman.
+- family care leave, for the employee to care for a parent, spouse or child who has a serious health condition and who needs or could benefit from the employee's care; - exigency leave, for the employee to tend to any qualifying exigency arising from a family member's (eg, a spouse, child or parent) active-duty military service or call to active duty; and - military caregiver leave of up to 26 weeks in a single 12-month period, for the employee to care for a family member (eg, spouse, child, parent or next of kin) who is an injured serviceperson.

-Passed on 28 October 2009, amendments to the FMLA expanded the coverage of exigency leave to include family members of the regular armed forces and military caregiver leave to include family members of veterans.
-The employer is not required to pay employees during FMLA leave, although employees generally can use their accrued paid time off benefits (voluntarily provided by the employer) to continue pay during such leave, and in some cases, employers can require employees to use their accrued paid time off benefits during FMLA leave.
+Amendments to the FMLA passed on 28 October 2009 expanded the coverage of exigency leave to include family members of the regular armed forces and military caregiver leave to include family members of veterans.
+The employer is not required to pay employees during FMLA leave, although employees generally can use their accrued paid time off benefits (voluntarily provided by the employer) to continue pay during such leave and, in some cases, employers can require employees to use their accrued paid time off benefits during FMLA leave

-The US Department of Labor published final FMLA regulations in 2009 and additional regulations relating to military family leave in early 2013.
-Combined, these two sets of regulations mark the first major regulatory changes to the FMLA since its enactment in 1993.
-Among other things, these regulations have altered the notice and certification requirements of the FMLA.
-They have also provided clarification as to when an employee can take FMLA leave to care for a family member, and as to the documentation that an employer can require in connection with such leave requests.
+The Department of Labor published final FMLA regulations in 2009 and additional regulations relating to military family leave in early 2013.
+Combined, these two sets of regulations marked the first major regulatory changes to the FMLA since its enactment in 1993.
+Among other things, these regulations altered the notice and certification requirements of the FMLA, and provided clarification as to when an employee can take FMLA leave to care for a family member and as to the documentation that an employer can require in connection with such leave requests.
 Further, these regulations provide substantial guidance as to employer and employee rights and responsibilities associated with exigency leave and military caregiver leave.

 Various states have leave laws that either parallel the FMLA or provide for greater leave protections.
-For example, the California Family Rights Act provides for leave that largely parallels the FMLA, but provides for additional leave rights, including family care leave for an employee's sibling, grandparent, adult child, the child of a domestic partner, or grandchild.
+For example, the California Family Rights Act provides for leave that largely parallels the FMLA, but provides for additional leave rights, including family care leave for an employee's sibling, grandparent, adult child and grandchild, and the child of an employee's domestic partner.

 The federal Uniformed Services Employment and Reemployment Rights Act (USERRA) establishes the right of employees to leaves of absence owing to military service.
 USERRA also establishes re-employment and other benefits protections for employees returning from cumulative periods of military leave of five years or less.
-USERRA does not require employers to provide employees with pay during military leave but does require that employees on military leave be permitted to use their paid time off benefits (voluntarily provided by the employer) and to continue participating in certain of the employer's benefit plans during the military leave.
+USERRA does not require employers to provide employees with pay during military leave but does require that employees on military leave be permitted to use their paid time off benefits (voluntarily provided by the employer) and to continue participating in certain employer's benefit plans during military leave.

 Several states have enacted family military leave laws.
-For example, California requires employers with 25 or more employees to provide up to 10 days of unpaid leave to eligible employees who are spouses of deployed military servicemen and servicewomen, to be taken when a military spouse is on leave from deployment during a time of military conflict.
+For example, California requires employers with 25 or more employees to provide up to 10 days of unpaid leave to eligible employees who are spouses of deployed military servicepeople, to be taken when the military spouse is on leave from deployment during a time of military conflict.